 INVESTOR ALERT - Energy Transfer LP (ET) - Bronstein, Gewirtz & Grossman, LLC Notifies Investors of Class Action and Lead Plaintiff Deadline: January 21, 2020

 /EIN News/ -- NEW YORK, Nov.
-22, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising--(PR Newswire)--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Energy Transfer LP (“Energy Transfer or “the Company”) (NYSE: ET) and certain of its officers, on behalf of shareholders who purchased Energy Transfer securities between February 25, 2017 and November 11, 2019, inclusive (the “Class Period”).
+29, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Energy Transfer LP (“Energy Transfer or “the Company”) (NYSE: ET) and certain of its officers, on behalf of shareholders who purchased Energy Transfer securities between February 25, 2017 and November 11, 2019, inclusive (the “Class Period”).
 Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/et.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.